 Supreme Being - IBM PS/2 Micro Channel

-arbitration process, method of preemption, and a fairness
+arbitration process, method of preemption, and a fairness algorithm for

-which provides the procedures for peer-to-peer communications and data exchange
+provides the procedures for peer-to-peer communications and data exchange

 between masters.
-SCBs provides a framework for the high level
+SCBs provides a framework for the high level command

-interrupts, provide their own processing power, and eliminate third party
+provide their own processing power, and eliminate third party DMA transfers.
+A

-with a less powerful processor.
-To Summarize - bus master performance
+powerful processor.
+To Summarize - bus master performance benefits are observed

 Multiple CPU Subsystems

 subsystems can (with the appropriate operating system and software support)

 operate concurrently.
 This concurrent process can provide significant system

-processing capabilities without wasting any existing
+processing capabilities without wasting any existing system logic.

 The added CPU(s) can have a completely different software architectures